Koha-Community/kohadocs/source/acquisitions.rst

    -  **Important**

-          You cannot edit the quantity manually, you must click 'Add' below the item form to add as many items as you're ordering.
+          If the item is created upon orderinf, you will not be able to edit the quantity manually, you must click 'Add item' below the item form to add as many items as you're ordering.

--  The list of funds is populated by the :ref:`funds <funds-label>` you have assigned in the Acquisitions administration area.
+-  The list of funds is populated by the :ref:`funds <funds-label>` you have assigned in the :ref:`Acquisitions administration <acquisitions-module-label>` area.

--  The currency pull down will have the :ref:`currencies <currencies-and-exchange-rates-label>` you set up in the :ref:`Acquisitions administration <acquisitions-label>` area.
+-  The currency pull down will have the :ref:`currencies <currencies-and-exchange-rates-label>` you set up in the :ref:`Acquisitions administration <acquisitions-module-label>` area.

 -  The vendor price is the price before any taxes or discounts are applied.

 -  If the price is uncertain, check the uncertain price box.

+   **Note**

-   -  A basket with at least one uncertain price can't be closed.
+   A basket with at least one uncertain price can't be closed.

--  If you are charged sales tax, choose that from the gstrate field
+-  If you are charged sales tax, choose that from the 'Tax rate' field.
+   This field is populated by the :ref:`gist system preference <gist-label>`.

 -  Enter the percentage discount you're receiving on this order, once you enter this, hit tab and Koha will populate the rest of the cost